ACodeDaily/CP-resources/readme.txt

 The setup which I use includes VSCODE + CPH Submit->(vscode and chrome extension) You can watch this video to fully understand how to use these snippets and be faster in CP - https://youtu.be/9eX2FJhxvzI

+[MAJOR UPDATIONS ON 18th Sep, 2023]: Please note the changes if you have been using this already as code such as primesnippets, segment tree might break due to these changes.
 Happy coding!